 * Currently in the United States, only ALA is considered essential to the diet, even though our bodies do not efficiently synthesize DHA and EPA from ALA.

 † None of the information in this article is intended to promote the use of omega-3s to treat medical conditions.
-You should consult with a doctor when considering taking omega-3s or related supplements to control or treat medical conditions.
+Consult with a doctor when considering taking omega-3s or related supplements to control or treat medical conditions.